 We believe that our dealer group branding strategy, which retains the name, logo and trademarks associated with each store or dealer group at the time of acquisition, significantly differentiates us from our largest competitors who employ singular, national branding strategies.
 We are committed to maintaining local and regional dealer group branding because we believe that the value of retaining the goodwill and long-standing customer relationships of these local businesses, many of which have been built by families over decades, far exceeds the benefits of attempting to establish a potentially unfamiliar "OneWater" national brand.
 In addition, preserving this established identity maintains the long term engagement of former owners because their name and reputation remain figuratively and literally "on the door."

-Summary of Fiscal Year 2018 Financial Performance and Key Metrics
+Summary of Financial Performance for the Nine Months Ended June 30, 2019 and Key Metrics

 We have experienced significant growth in recent years.